rthombs/xtasysum/README.md

 ## Options

-`Threshold` specifies the threshold by which the partial sums are generated; default is Threshold(0).
+`Threshold` specifies the threshold by which the partial sums are generated; default is `Threshold(0)`.

-`Frequency` creates a table containing the probability transitions and frequencies of the partial sums by each variable in varlist; see tab and xttrans.
+`Frequency` creates a table containing the probability transitions and frequencies of the partial sums by each variable in varlist; see tab.

 `Sum` creates a summary table of the partial sums for each variable in varlist; see xtsum.